Jared Kushner & Ivanka Trump Threaten To Sue The Lincoln Project

-Jared Kushner and Ivanka Trump are threatening to sue The Lincoln Project over its Times Square billboards that take aim at the administration’s response to the coronavirus pandemic, Raw Story reported.
+Jared Kushner and Ivanka Trump threatened to sue The Lincoln Project over its Times Square billboards that take aim at the administration’s response to the coronavirus pandemic, Raw Story reported.

 The political action committee, which is comprised of Republicans against the president, posted the threat to Twitter on Friday evening.